Broadway Flows Implementation

 Notes:

-• If the target table name is not identical to the related LU table name, you must populate the mapping of the LU table name with the target table name in TDMTargetTablesNames Actor (imported from the TDM Library) and redeploy the LU to the Fabric debug server before running the createAllFromTemplates flow.
+• If the target table name is not identical to the related LU table name, you must populate the mapping of the LU table name with the target table name in TDMTargetTablesNames Actor (imported from the TDM library) and redeploy the LU to the Fabric debug server before running the createAllFromTemplates flow.

 • From Fabric 7.1 onwards, physical folders are supported in the Studio.
 Therefore, the flows are created under dedicated directories.
 If your LUs already have load and delete flows, you need to move your existing flows and locate them in the following folders, in order to enable overriding them: